yichigo/FCND-Controls-CPP/writeup.md

 Solve the equation to get the thrusts of 4 mortors.

 #### 2.Body Rate Control
+We find the error of body rate: ( pqrCmd - pqr )

+then calculate the momentCmd from moment of inertia and error of body rate:

 momentCmd = I * kpPQR * ( pqrCmd - pqr );

 #### 3.Roll Pitch Control